This statement is made by Emmett UK and Emmett UK Produce (together “Emmett”) in accordance with section 54 of the Modern Slavery Act 2015

 We have farming operations across the UK, Spain and Italy and our Head Office is situated in Fosdyke, Lincolnshire which is where we pack and dispatch the majority of our products.

 We have a diverse workforce and employ many different nationalities.
-In 2015 we set ourselves an aim to directly employ 100% of our staff in small teams by the end of 2017.
-We are making good progress towards our target and over the past 12 months we have reduced our percentage of staff engaged through labour suppliers from approximately 30% to less than 10%.
-Whilst we might not reduce this figure to zero by the end of this year, we remain committed to our goal and hope to achieve it during 2018.
+In 2015 we set ourselves an aim to directly employ 100% of our staff in small teams by the end of 2018.
+We are making good progress towards our target and over the past 12 months we have reduced our percentage of staff engaged through labour suppliers to less than 10%.
+Whilst we might not reduce this figure to zero by the end of this year, we remain committed to our goal and hope to achieve it during 2019.

 Where we do continue to engage staff via labour suppliers, we only work with a small number of reputable labour suppliers, all of which are licensed by the Gangmasters Licensing Authority (“GLA”).
 We only use labour suppliers where needed to address fluctuations in the workforce and productivity levels.